 Montgomery Village President Marilyn Michelini said the meeting served its purpose—it got everone on the same page.
 She said she did raise the topic of a similar station in Montgomery, which she believes may be more attractive since the Kane County portion of the village is already a part of the Regional Transportation Authority.

 However, she said, Oswego is farther along in the process, since they have a Park and Ride facility already.
 Village leaders would like to locate a Park and Ride and a Metra station on Lyon Metal Works property on River Street, but Michelini said that would also require the cooperation of the Burlington Northern Santa Fe railroad, which owns the tracks.

 "I'm appreciative of the fact that we had the meeting, that we were all included, and we all understand what their plans are," Michelini said.

-LeClercq also said Oswego is still moving forward with a second rail option—to become a stop on Amtrak’s Chicago-Quad Cities line.
+LeClercq also said Oswego is still moving forward with a second rail option—to on Amtrak’s Chicago-Quad Cities line.
 That project was not discussed in Tuesday's meeting with Metra, he said.

 An Amtrak stop in Oswego could be completed within three years, and cost between $6 million to $10 million, since it would not require laying additional rails.

 Amtrak is looking to provide service between Chicago and the Quad Cities in 2014.
 Congressman Randy Hultgren, R-14th District, who sits on the House Transportation Committee and Rail Subcommittee, said he is hoping to include funding in an impending transportation bill.